The Dispute Resolution Review: Germany

 The other forms of alternative dispute resolution (ADR) available in Germany are expert determinations and dispute resolution boards (DRBs).

 Parties commonly resort to expert determinations for disputes regarding technical or accounting questions, for example in connection with the determination of the purchase price in M&A transactions.
-They typically request that the expert produces a written opinion which may, depending on the parties' determination, be either binding or non-binding.
+They typically request that the expert produces a written opinion that may, depending on the parties' determination, be either binding or non-binding.

 DRBs are particularly popular in the field of construction law.
-They are project-specific, stand-by dispute resolution mechanisms established by contract between the parties to avoid the escalation of disputes.
+They are project-specific, stand-by dispute resolution mechanisms established by contract between parties to avoid the escalation of disputes.
 Although the mechanism has proved very successful in practice, there are no specific regulations in Germany.